Daniel-Krueger/daniel-krueger.github.io/_posts/2021-04-01-path-button-styling.md

 {: .notice--warning}
 **Remark:** There's one major draw back if attribute selectors are used.
 The selector matches *each* character.
 If one of the values contains an additional white space it won't be matched.

+{: .notice--info}
+**Info:** With the release of 2021.1.4.x not only the 'Global CSS styles' had been added, but the path buttons are now html buttons instead of inputs of type button.
+So there are folders for the different options you can choose from.

 # Color coding paths
 All of this will only help the users, if the used colors follow a defined guideline.
 I will describe here my  suggestion.
 I will start with the four colors which are available to every WEBCON BPS installation